 Who do we want to "win" the contract to provide bus service to Machu Picchu?

 I fall into the camp of "let's put the travelers' needs first" regardless of how we ((that's the royal we) feel about monopolies and coverups.
 There are certain criteria that should be met for meeting the requirements of the job.
 Things like having enough buses and offering a website for tickets seem pretty important.
 Consettur has almost 40 buses and Torontoy has 18.
 So.
 There's that.
-The governing bodies have determined things like weight limits for buses that operate on steep dirt roads and maintenance checks.
+The governing bodies have determined things like weight limits for buses that operate on steep dirt roads, and maintenance checks.
 I tend to support the underdogs, as long as safety and the ability to meet the needs of the customer are met.
 I begrudgingly report that I believe that Consettur is most likely to meet the needs of the travelers and, at least temporaily, should be left in place to provide service.

 Check back because I plan to keep this story updated "as the world turns."